solita/solita.github.com/_posts/2019-11-15-enforcing-database-transactions-with-rust.md

 or completely immutable.
 Rust provides a way to write code where mutation is explicit and safe.

-Rust implements this by providing an unique feature: the borrow checker.
+Rust implements this by providing a unique feature: the borrow checker.
 Essentially, the borrow checker is a compile-time feature which ensures that objects live long enough, and at the same time prevents unsafe concurrent access to variables.
-This is implemented by following a couple simple rules:
+This is implemented by following a couple of simple rules:

 1. If an object drops out of scope, it is destroyed
 2. An object must outlive all references to it